 Bengali Red Dal Curry from Jake

-I’ve written on this blog more than once about my feelings of intimidation about making authentic Indian food, and confessed that I sometimes use things like Pataks Biryani Paste when I get that Indian food craving.
-This fear of Indian cooking is still alive somewhere in my cooking psyche, but when my 20-something nephew Jake raved about a dal recipe he’d made, and then showed up at my house with this fantastic dish, I realized I need to get over it.
+I’ve written on this blog more than once about my feelings of being intimidated about making authentic Indian food, and this fear of Indian cooking is still alive somewhere in my cooking psyche.
+But when my 20-something nephew Jake raved about a dal recipe he’d made, and then showed up at my house with this Bengali Red Dal Curry, I realized I need to get over it.

 - 3 1/2 C water